osullh/CS4096_final_project/README.md

   <br>

+  ### How to Run Standalone Version of your Artefact:
+  1. .

   ### How to Install and Run Game Through Unity:
   1. Download the Zip File From Github.
   2. Unzip the file and save it (remember the location).